biojs/biojs.net/tutorials/usingSequenceComponentTutorial.md

 ##### Thanks for following this tutorial, we hope you have enjoyed it.
 If you want to know more about BioJS, you can go to our [registry](http://www.ebi.ac.uk/Tools/biojs/registry/), or visit our [GitHub repository](https://github.com/biojs/biojs), or participate in our [mailing list](https://groups.google.com/forum/#!forum/biojs).

 ##### This tutorial has been done by Leyla Garcia.
-Last update on 27th of June of 2014.
+Last update on 1th of July of 2014.